10 Modern Cases of Feral Children

 In May 1972, a boy aged about four was discovered in the forest of Musafirkhana, about 20 miles from Sultanpur.
 The boy was playing with wolf cubs.
 He had very dark skin, long hooked fingernails, matted hair and calluses on his palms, elbows and knees.
 He shared several characteristics with Kamala and Amala: sharpened teeth, craving for blood, earth-eating, chicken-hunting, love of darkness and friendship with dogs and jackals.
 He was named Shamdeo and taken to the village of Narayanpur.
-Although weaned off raw meat, he never talked, but learnt some sign language.
+Although weaned off raw meat, he never talked, but learned some sign language.
 In 1978 he was admitted to Mother Theresa’s Home for the Destitute and Dying in Lucknow, where he was re-named Pascal and was visited by Bruce Chatwin in 1978.
 He died in February 1985.

 9The Wild Girl of Champagne

-The wild girl of Champagne had probably learned to speak before her abandonment, for she is a rare example of a wild child learning to talk coherently.
-Her diet consisted of birds, frogs and fish, leaves, branches and roots.
+The Wild Girl of Champagne had probably learned to speak before her abandonment, for she is a rare example of a wild child learning to talk coherently.
+Her diet consisted of birds, frogs and fish, leaves, branches, and roots.
 Given a rabbit, she immediately skinned and devoured it.
 “Her fingers and in particular her thumbs, were extraordinarily large,” according to a contemporary witness, the famous scientist Charles Marie de la Condamine.
 She is said to have used her thumbs to dig out roots and swing from tree to tree like a monkey.
 She was a very fast runner and had phenomenally sharp eyesight.
 When the Queen of Poland, the mother of the French queen, passed through Champagne in 1737 to take possession of the Duchy of Lorraine, she heard about the girl and took her hunting, where she outran and killed rabbits.

 One day in 1991, a Ugandan villager called Milly Sebba went further than usual in search of firewood and came upon a little boy with a pack of monkeys.
 She summoned help and the boy was cornered up a tree.
 He was brought back to Milly’s village.
 His knees were almost white from walking on them.
 His nails were very long and curled round and he wasn’t house-trained.
 A villager identified the boy as John Sesebunya, last seen in 1988 at the age of two or three when his father murdered his mother and disappeared.
 For the next three years or so, he lived wild.
 He vaguely remembers monkeys coming up to him, after a few days, and offering him roots and nuts, sweet potatoes and kasava.
 The five monkeys, two of them young, were wary at first, but befriended him within about two weeks and taught him, he says, to travel with them, to search for food and to climb trees.
 He is now about 21 years old, and in October 1999 went to Britain as part of the 20-strong Pearl of Africa Children’s Choir.